|Family Travel Files Ezine Family Vacations Resource

 Here’s the scoop.
 Quivertree begins the planning process at their website with a simple, online questionnaire to determine a family’s vacation personality by identifying interests, likes, dislikes, tolerance for adventure, and of course any deal breakers.
 Just fill out the questionnaire and hit send and Quivertree will reply with trip suggestions based on your family’s interests.
 Agree on the cost of the trip; make a deposit and they take care of the details.
 They will be as hands-on or as hands-off as you desire.
 But they will be in touch until departure to ensure you and your children will be prepared for your trip.
 The rest is simple.

 Locations on the planet.
-They offer independent family travel to I have Colombia, Guatemala, France, Spain, Turkey, India, Israel & Jordan, Morocco, Southern Africa, Thailand, Vietnam, Cambodia & Laos.
+They offer independent family travel to Colombia, Costa Rica, Ecuador, Guatemala, Peru, Italy, Spain, Turkey, the Balkans, India, Morocco, Southern Africa, China, Thailand, Vietnam, Cambodia & Laos and New Zealand.
 This is the stuff for family travel junkies.
 At Quivertree no two trips are the same because they are created to meet the needs of each family however I have selected a few of their typical itineraries as examples.

 7- day Guatemala.
 This is a destination full of contrasts, color and adventure, a place to cross cultural frontiers and to witness an ancient indigenous culture thriving in a visible, accessible way in the heart of the Mayan world.
 A family vacation may include study time for Spanish, and a stay with a local family in Antigua, hiking Volvan Pacaya to see active lava flows, exploring Mayan culture in the villages surrounding beautiful Lake Atitlan, bargain hunting at Solala or Chichicastenango markets, experience sunrise at Tikal deep in the jungle.